 I am a historian of Newfoundland whose interests include the history of the social sciences and humanities.
 Following an early work in political history I became interested in the ways that the mass media created a sense of community and identity.
 This led to several articles on aspects of the history of the confederation debate and a book on the social history of radio broadcasting.
 I then began work on the history of research on Newfoundland culture, culminating in my most recent book Observing the Outports: Describing Newfoundland Culture, 1950-1980.

 My current research projects include a study of the geologist James P Howley's writings on the Beothuk, and the history of MUN Extension 1959-1990.

 I recently supervised graduate students in several areas, including the cultural revival of Newfoundland during the 1970s and the history of Resettlement.
-I have ongoing supervisory responsibilities in several areas.
 I am particularly interested in working with graduate students who want to work on the history of cultural movements, the history of universities, or the history of research, and will consider other topics.